 Indoor plants are different in so many ways from outdoor plants.
 They need a completely diverse set of caring regimes and they belong to a distinctively separate natural habitat.
 For instance, your outdoor plants need plenty of sunlight, repeated pruning, and frequent watering.
 That is not the case with houseplants.
 They can sustain in a lesser amount of sunlight, very little water, and almost no pruning.
 You must treat indoor plants differently from outdoor plants otherwise you might end up with less than healthy results.

 That’s it – you know what not to do when taking care of those indoor greenies!
 Avoid these follies and watch your houseplants flourish.
-Also, check out our blog on the best indoor plants that purify the air for more info!
+And remember, UppWell’s indoor plant stand is the perfect way to display your thriving foliage.
+Also, check out our blogs on the best indoor plants that purify the air and 10 plant care essentials for more info!